Tiago Ameller PRO said almost 4 years ago on The Stimulus 2.0 Tutorial :

 https://www.driftingruby.com/episodes?tag=stimulusjs

-belgoros said about 3 years ago on The Stimulus 2.0 Tutorial :
+belgoros said almost 4 years ago on The Stimulus 2.0 Tutorial :

 Thank you, David for the provided response.
 Sure I'll a look athletic the indicated resources ti understand better the real field of application of Stimulus.
 For example, I wonder how to proceed if you need to display some additional content on a page only after a user clicks on a button and avoid the page reload, - what kind of response should I use in the corresponding Rails controller action (js, html, json, etc.)?

-David Kimura PRO said about 3 years ago on The Stimulus 2.0 Tutorial :
+David Kimura PRO said almost 4 years ago on The Stimulus 2.0 Tutorial :

 In those kinds of situations, you have a few different paths.